Chris Porter (basketball): NBA

 Porter was selected with the 55th overall pick in the 2000 NBA draft by the Golden State Warriors.
 As a rookie in 2000–01, he averaged 8.6 points, 3.7 rebounds and 1.2 assists in 51 games.
 His season was hindered, however, by a nagging sprained left ankle.
 Despite a solid rookie season, the 2001 off-season proved to be Porter's downfall from the NBA.
 After showing up three days late to the Warriors' summer camp, followed by an off-the-court arrest, Porter was traded to the Charlotte Hornets in a three-team, eight-player deal on October 25, 2001, just days prior to the start of the 2001–02 season.
 However, Porter missed his flight the next morning from Oakland, California, which the Hornets said was enough reason to waive him on the spot.
 With pending drug charges against him from an August arrest in Alabama in which police stopped him and found cocaine, marijuana and a handgun in his car, the Hornets refused to give Porter any leeway.
-Porter would never play in the NBA after the 2000 - 2001 season with his final game being on April 18, 2001 in a 81 - 95 loss to the Vancouver Grizzlies.
-In his final game, Porter recorded a double-double (14 points and 11 rebounds) as the Warriors starting Small Forward.
+Porter would never play in the NBA after the 2000 - 2001 season with his final game being on April 18, 2001, in an 81 - 95 loss to the Vancouver Grizzlies.
+In his final game, Porter recorded a double-double (14 points and 11 rebounds) as the Warriors starting small forward.